By SiteSpect Product Management

 We’re excited to announce our newest SiteSpect feature: Real User Monitoring (RUM).
-You know that site performance affects your conversion goals, and you’re invested in testing and personalization to optimize your customer experience.
+You know that site performance affects your conversion goals, and you’re invested in A/B testing and personalization to optimize your customer experience.
 Now, with SiteSpect, you’ll get total visibility into how real people interact with your site and how site performance affects user behavior.

 What is RUM?

 RUM works by collecting performance metrics directly from the browser or app for each end user.
 It’s a passive monitoring method, meaning that it is constantly running in the background.
 For example, if you suspect that your site loads too slowly, RUM shows you exactly where that lag affects user behavior.
 Maybe your customers behave normally up until checkout, but a slow-loading payment form causes high drop off rates.
 RUM gives you the information you need to bridge the gap between performance metrics and business metrics.

 What Does SiteSpect RUM Track?

 - Assignments – A list of variations and personalized experiences shown to the user